A Loan Estimate and closing costs are closely related, but they are not the same thing.

 FAQs

-1. Is a Closing Cost Estimate the same as a Loan Estimate?
+1. Are closing costs the same as a Loan Estimate?

 Upload your Loan Estimate to Fincast, and it instantly compares it against offers from vetted lenders — helping you spot better terms quickly and privately.